Client service charter

 - to make your complaint in a way that is convenient to you

 - staff who are courteous, helpful, professional and sensitive to diverse needs

 - your complaint will be handled according to our privacy plan, fairly and in a timely way

-- we will redirect your complaint to another agency, quickly and efficiently, if we don’t have the power to investigate your complaint
+- if we don't have the power to investigate your complaint, we may redirect your complaint to another organisation, quickly and efficiently

 - clear explanations about what we can and cannot do, reasons for our decisions and any recommendations we may make